 This comedy course teaches you how to create a ‘Tight Five’ and get ready to perform at an open mic.
 A ‘Tight Five’ is your best five minutes of material arranged to have the biggest impact on the audience.
 This is a standard of the comedy industry and for many comics, it takes years to write, fine tune, and perform a great five-minute set.

-We’ve thoroughly enjoyed learning different styles and perspectives from these comedy institutions and hopefully you will too!
+We’ve thoroughly enjoyed learning different styles, perspectives and comedy tips from these comedy courses and hopefully you will too!
 Remember, start writing and keep Yes and-ing your own ideas!
+If you would like comedy specifically to get through the workday, checkout our 101 Funny Work Jokes for the Joke of the Day.